Mad-ness/howto-pages/FreeBSD-11-FreeIPA-Client.md

 Here we also make a new package name sssd-smb4 so it will not conflict with original port and add an option as default SMB.

-In both cases sudo-sssd and sssd-smb4 you must youself sync new packages with its masters when the ports tree is updated.
+In both cases sudo-sssd and sssd-smb4 you must youself sync new packages with its masters when the ports tree is refreshed.

+### Configure packages options

+Run this command, it configure packages like make config in a ports tree.

+    poudriere options -j freeipa_11-0x64 -p RELEASE -f /usr/local/etc/poudriere.d/port-list

+### Building the ports

+It is always good keep the jail up-to-dated so run this to do it:

+    poudriere jail -u -j freebsd_11-0x64

+If you need to update the ports tree first, it could be done so way:

+    poudriere ports -u -p RELEASE

+And run this command to start building the packages for our custom repository:

+    poudriere bulk -j freebsd_11-0x64 -p RELEASE -f /usr/local/etc/poudriere.d/port-list

+the command downloads, compiles source files and packs them into binary packages like FreeBSD maintainers do.
+Pressing Ctlr+T gives details about current status.